kerwitz/robust-reloader/readme.md

     - "clear"
     - "config"
     - "about"

+Prefix your command with "all" to control the behaviour for all currently opened tabs: `all 20` or `all clear`.

 Click on the rr-icon on the omnibar to reveal a progress bar and see when the page is going to be reloaded again.